 Having a production presence in-country is becoming almost entirely pre-requisite for breaking into the Mexico supply chain.
 Firms that provide what are known as shelter services in Mexico specialize in assisting manufacturers in their efforts to making Mexican production plans a reality.

-Read the primary source for this post at the El Paso, Inc.
+The primary source for this post was an article at the El Paso, Inc.